cnsuhao/div2/README.md

  * **android** Example Android projects, mostly broken
  * **clojure** Clojure code
- * **course** All the course code the students had access to as well as a selection of the internal repo from the pygame course.
+ * **course** All the course code the students had access to as well as a selection of the internal repo from the Pygame course.
  * **games** All projects involving game development.
  * **lecrec** Lecture Recording code
  * **other** Everything else